 EnrollmentProtocol: Protocol used for the certificate enrollment.
-Valid values are WCCE (specified in [MS-WCCE]) and WSTEP (specified in [MS-WSTEP]).
+Valid values are specified in [MS-WSTEP].

 PolicyId: The ID of the CEP.
 The PolicyId allows the grouping of policy server end points that serve the same CEP together.
 It is also used to record which CEP contained a certificate template on which a particular certificate was based.